With Iran on his mind, Trump to speak before U.N. General Assembly

 "I want to know what's going to be coming out of it," he said.

-(Additional reporting by John Irish and Parisa Hafez; Editing by Sam Holmes)
+(Reporting by Steve Holland and Jeff Mason; Additional reporting by John Irish and Parisa Hafez; Editing by Sam Holmes and Grant McCool)

 ((Steve.a.holland@thomsonreuters.com; www.twitter.com/steveholland1; 202 898 8300; Reuters Messaging: steve.holland.reuters.com@reuters.net))